epfl-ada/ada-2024-project-semex24/README.md

 6. **Clustering for Genre and Country Insights**: We’ll apply clustering algorithms, like K-means, to identify patterns in genre preferences based on release season and country, aiming to uncover optimal release strategies based on cultural and regional differences.

-7. **Sentiment Analysis (if time permits)**: Using NLP, we’ll analyze character descriptions and plot summaries to capture sentiment and thematic tones.
+7. **Sentiment Analysis**: Using NLP, we’ll analyze plot summaries to capture sentiment and thematic tones.
 This will add depth to our analysis of genre and theme changes across historical events.

 8. **Data Visualization**: We’ll create interactive visualizations to illustrate genre-season relationships, revenue trends, and historical impact on cinema, using heatmaps and bubble charts to communicate our findings clearly.